 |Who is eligible?|

-|How are researchers and projects chosen?|
+|How are projects funded?|

 |How long does a fellowship last?|

-|What's the best way to find a suitable project?|
+|How do I find a suitable project?|

-|How do I apply|
+|How do I apply?|

-|Where can I find more information?|
+|Where is more information?|